robak86/hardwired/README.md

 ### Registering definitions

-- `.define(name, resolver, dependencies)` - returns a new instance of the module and appends new definition
+- `.define(name, buildFn, strategy)` - returns a new instance of the module and appends new definition

   - `name` - name of the definition
-  - `resolver` - resolver bound to specific class, function, or value (e.g. `singleton(MyClass)`, `value(appConfig)`)
+  - `buildFn` - factory function producing value for given definition.
+It's called with object containing all previous definitions available as properties
-  - `dependencies` - array of paths targeting dependencies required by the resolver.
-Validity of all references is checked at compile-time.
+  - `strategy` - encapsulates details of `buildFn` calls and returned value caching.
+By default, it's `singleton`.

   ```typescript
   import { module, value } from 'hardwired';